zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 The research files are stored in /research folder.
 The agent is by far best doing research and its interlinked to follow the yaml file for instructions.

+(One hack- In rare case, ask use firecrawl mcp to extract more info by passing sources.md just so that if issue persists, this can help)

 ## create below agent: